 David N. Draper is an intellectual property litigation partner in the New York office of Kirkland & Ellis LLP.
 His practice focuses on patent, trademark, and trade secret litigation, and other litigation and client counseling matters.
+David also counsels clients on intellectual property issues in connection with corporate transactions, private equity investments, and mergers and acquisitions.

-David has represented clients in intellectual property cases involving a wide range of technologies, including patent infringement disputes in the areas of wireless communications, cellular networks, multimedia systems, multimode waveguide technology, polymer technology, biotechnology, consumer products, smart phones, tablet computers, and computer software.
-David's experience spans all stages of intellectual property litigation, including pre-filing investigation, fact and expert discovery, claim construction proceedings, summary judgment, pre-trial and post-trial motion practice, bench and jury trials, and appeal.
+David has represented clients in intellectual property litigations involving a wide range of technologies, including patent infringement disputes in the areas of wireless communications, cellular networks, multimedia systems, multimode waveguide technology, polymer technology, biotechnology, consumer products, smart phones, tablet computers, and computer software.
+David's experience spans all stages of intellectual property litigation, including pre-filing investigation, fact and expert discovery, claim construction proceedings, summary judgment, pre-trial and post-trial motion practice, bench and jury trials, and appeals.

 David earned his undergraduate degree in Electrical and Computer Engineering at Cornell University.
 He has knowledge and experience in networks and telecommunications, digital communication engineering and design, intelligent and nonlinear information processing systems, power systems, and other areas of engineering design and implementation.